 These are self-explanatory.
 If someone is looking to “buy x now” we can assume they’re ready and want to make a purchase.
 They’re not looking for review sites or long blog posts on the topic.
 They’re looking for a vendor who’s going to sell them the solution they’re looking for.

 As you can see in the image above, when you type “buy CRM” into Google, you’ll see ads from a range of CRM companies.
 They know it’s a keyword with higher buyer intent, and are willing to spend money targeting it.
+These are also known as low funnel keywords because the buyer is usually close to the bottom already.

 2. “Product Search” Keywords